gemerden/statemachine/README.md

 * custom _exceptions_:
     * `MachineError`: raised at initialization time in case of a misconfiguration of the state machine,
     * `TransitionError`: raised at run time in case of, for example, an attempt to trigger a non-existing transition,
+* Basic support to draw states and transitions using `graphviz`.

 ---